nathanieltalbot/mitoc-ansible/README.md

 It also uses some more time-intensive plays that wouldn't be necessary in development (for example - generating a [strong Diffie-Hellman group][weakdh]).

-For obvious reasons, this file is encrypted using Ansible vault.
+For obvious reasons, secrets within this file are encrypted using Ansible vault's [`encrypt_string`][encrypt-string].

 In the public version of this repository, I have used `git filter-branch` to completely remove this sensitive file: